grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/07 Prometheus Remote Write.md

 - Store k6 metrics on your Prometheus instances.
 - Run PromQL queries on k6 metrics.
-- Correlate testing results with other systems monitored with Prometheus.
+- Correlate testing results with other system metrics collected with Prometheus.

 We currently offer similar integrations with cloud APM solutions: [Azure Monitor](/cloud/integrations/cloud-apm/azure-monitor/), [DataDog](/cloud/integrations/cloud-apm/datadog/), [Grafana Cloud](/cloud/integrations/cloud-apm/grafana-cloud/), and [New Relic](/cloud/integrations/cloud-apm/new-relic/).
 If you use any of these solutions, we recommend starting to integrate your APM solution first.